Phrenzi/slate/source/includes/_management_settings.md

 }
 ```

-This endpoint authenticated by `Manager Token`, and update current password for current manager.
+This endpoint authenticated by `Access Token`, and update current password for current manager.

 <aside class="info">This API require Staff-Id Request Header. please refer to <a
 href="#staff-id-request-header">Staff-Id Request Header section</a>, and please make sure staff is a manager</aside>